IMAGINATION AND MENTAL IMAGING: THE BRAIN'S LEARNING SIMULATION

 If you break it down, here's how and why the Blue Angels spend so much time on mental simulation.

-1. Full-show mental rehearsal (“flying it in the mind”)
+1. Full-show mental rehearsal

 Each pilot mentally flies the entire routine, move by move, at real speed.
-They visualize:
+They visualize aircraft position, sightlines, timing cues, power changes, and break points

 2. Chair-flying and walk-throughs

-4. Visualization of failure scenarios
+3. Visualization of failure scenarios and errors

 By imagining disruption in advance, they remain calm and decisive under pressure.